Single Parent Surrogacy

 Will a surrogate carry for a single intended parent?

 There are surrogates that have preferences for carrying for a gay couple, or a woman who has survived cancer, or someone with no children.
 Likewise, some surrogates are keen to support a single intended parent.
 The difficulty in Australia is not the preference, it is the lack of women willing to be surrogates.
 Half of Australian surrogates are known to the intended parents already – family or friends.
 The other half met their intended parents through social media and forums.
 Being single is not a barrier of itself to finding a surrogate.

 I’m considering going overseas for surrogacy.
 Is being single a barrier?

 There are a number of overseas jurisdictions that will support a single intended parent, including many States in the US, and Canada.
 Agencies can also assist you to find donors.
 In most cases, the birth certificate can list one parent only, with no problems.
 You will need to find out if you will be able to apply for Citizenship by Descent for the baby but that fact of your singledom should not be a barrier.
 You should get legal advice in Australia and in your destination country before proceeding.

 There are forums and social media groups set up to support single parents, including those who have become parents through surrogacy.
 Reach out and connect with other parents and those who share your experiences.
 There’s nothing like shared experiences to support you through the journey.

-If you would like to know more about surrogacy and donor conception, you can read more on the Blog and listen to stories on the Surrogacy Podcast.
-Ric from WA is a single intended parent, and both Marnie and Phillipa are single intended parents.
+If you would like to know more about surrogacy and donor conception, you can read more on the Blog and listen to stories on the Surrogacy Podcast, including Ric from WA who is a single intended parent, and both Marnie and Phillipa are single intended parents.

 If you are exploring the options to grow your family either here or overseas, you can book a consult with Sarah below.